privin-dolleth-reyner/SoftPermissions/README.md

-A library to handle android permissions targeting android M and above.
-This library is intented for kotlin users.
+A library to handle android permissions.

 ## Installation